"Jay Porter paid his taxi driver and ducked under a string of red-and-white incident tape to approach the sprawl of police cars..."

 Her window glided back up.

-Jay leaned on one fender, Kulski on the other, until her wheels gained enough traction to bolt up the ramp and disappear into traffic.
+Jay leaned on one fender, Kulski on the other, and Basia’s wheels gained enough traction to bolt up the ramp and disappear into traffic.
 Brushing off their hands, they walked to the detective’s car.
 Along the embankment stood a row of kiosks with chairs chained to naked umbrella poles embedded in cement blocks.
 Beyond them, a neglected houseboat strained at its lashings.
 “What is this place?”
 Jay asked.

 Lovers Lane, Jay translated, and perfect for it: an easy turn off the busy road to a quiet spot along the river.